Air-t/contacts-list-app/README.md

-# Room Reservation Django App
+# Contact mng Django App

 Is a simple django app which allows for room managment with making a daily reservations for specified room